How to pay $25 using the Zepbound Savings Card: The Ultimate Guide

 • If ineligible for the savings card, there are other options to save money on this medication.

-Zepbound (tirzepatide) is a prescription medication approved by the Food and Drug Administration (FDA) along with diet and exercise for weight loss and chronic weight management in adults with obesity or overweight with at least one other weight-related medical condition.
+Zepbound (tirzepatide) is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for chronic weight management along with diet and exercise in adults with obesity or overweight with at least one other weight-related medical condition and obstructive sleep apnea (OSA) for adults with obesity.

 Obesity and overweight are serious medical conditions that affect millions of Americans and can be associated with some of the common causes of death such as diabetes, stroke, and heart disease.

-The average retail price for this medication is $1,050 per month without insurance coverage.
+The average retail list price for this medication is $1,050 per month without insurance coverage.
 With the Zepbound Savings Card program, eligible patients can pay as little as $25 for their prescription.
 Understanding the eligibility criteria and the application process is essential for taking advantage of these potential savings.
-However, not all patients, including those with government insurance, qualify for the savings card.
+However, not all patients, including those with government insurance, qualify for the savings card and there are other ways for you to save on Zepbound which we have explained in this article.

 Who is eligible to get Zepbound for $25?